An engineering site visit checklist is critical for most projects. It’s the reality check that keeps designs grounded in the real world.

-B) Take photos in a patterned consistent way
+B) Take photos in a patterned consistent manner

-Say you want to take photos of the components in a 90-inch tall control panel.
-First, step back and take an overall photo of the panel.
-THEN, start taking zoomed-in photos of the components from the top going down.
+So, you want to capture the components in a 90-inch tall control panel?
+First, step back and get an overall shot of the panel.
+Then, zoom in and snap photos of the components from top to bottom.

-This way, you know the mounting arrangement of the components in the zoomed-in photos.
-Because I’ve had instances where I didn’t take zoomed-out photos, I only had zoomed-in photos.
-Then back in the office, I couldn’t electrically follow the wiring of the components.
-It was frustrating!
+This way, you can easily understand the mounting arrangement of the components in the zoomed-in photos.
+I’ve had moments where I didn’t take zoomed-out photos, and back in the office, it was a nightmare trying to follow the wiring of the components.
+Super frustrating!

-Next, I suggest making each of your written notes from photo tip (A) a separate folder.
-For example, say you took pictures at 3 different locations at your project site.
-Your digital file organization would look like the following:
+Next, turn each of your written notes from photo tip ‘A’ into separate folders.
+For example, if you took pictures at three different spots on your project site, your digital file organization would look something like this:

 Main folder: Site Visit at Zeus Substation (DD/MM/YY)